DAMarkoff/PetProject_Service_Station/Readme.txt

 				worker name

 	user_authorization
-		if it is not user's vehicle: :) max load per one manager - 5: if the load of the manager == 4, mark him as unavailable if the order date is before today
+		if it is not user's vehicle: - 403 if the order date is before today - 400

-		add delta (10 mins) for workers to the end_time

 /tire_service_order [PUT] =========================================== ON MAINTENANCE ===============================================